-In this work, we adopt Subjective Logic framework [15] and particularly adjust it to investigate uncertainty in bandit learning based proactive caching systems.
+In decision-making problems, reducing uncertainty is deemed to be vital as less uncertainty means that an agent is likely to make more accurate decisions.
+Thus, it is meaningful to assess and quantify the uncertainty in a learning problem.
+In this work, we adopt Subjective Logic framework [17] and particularly adjust it to investigate uncertainty in bandit learning based proactive caching systems.
 The motivation behind this is to provide a more insightful analysis model for the performance of proactive caching systems and how uncertainty evolves during the learning process.
 We also aim to give a greater insight as to how MAB-based systems outperform the others and how the context introduced by the contextual MAB algorithm could benefit the whole system.
 This subsection will introduce some background and discuss how we achieve this.

-A. UNCERTAINTY
+A. Uncertainty

-In the field of machine learning and statistics, a reliable estimation of uncertainty plays an important role in order to create reliable statistical models [16].
-In [13], uncertainty in statistical models is classified as aleatoric and epistemic.
-Given a set of observed data samples $\mathcal{D} = \{d_1, d_2, \ldots, d_n\}$ that are generated by an unknown stochastic process P, if the task is to fit a model $p(\mathcal{D} | \Theta)$ that describes the observation \mathcal{D} , the set of parameters Θ needs to be learned from the collected observations.
-Apparently, the uncertainty that affects the accuracy of model $p(\mathcal{D} | \Theta)$ comes from both the internal randomness of process P and the limitation of the number of observations used to estimate the model.
+In the field of machine learning and statistics, a reliable estimation of uncertainty plays an important role in order to create reliable statistical models [18].
+In [15], uncertainty in statistical models is classified as aleatoric and epistemic.
+Given a set of observed data samples $\mathcal{D}=\{d_1,d_2,...,d_n\}$ that are generated by an unknown stochastic process P, if the task is to fit a model $p(\mathcal{D}\mid\Theta)$ that describes the observation \mathcal{D} , the set of parameters Θ needs to be learned from the collected observations.
+Apparently, the uncertainty that affects the accuracy of model $p(\mathcal{D} \mid \Theta)$ comes from both the internal randomness of process P and the limitation of the number of observations used to estimate the model.
 Therefore, these two types of uncertainty can be described as:

-• Aleatoric uncertainty is inherent randomness in the data generation process P which can be reflected by the variability in the outcome of a trial.
+- Aleatoric uncertainty is inherent randomness in the data generation process P which can be reflected by the variability in the outcome of a trial.
 A typical example is coin flipping.
-For this type of uncertainty, however much data is provided, the uncertainty of the final fitted model $p(\mathcal{D} \mid \Theta)$ is unlikely to be less than the underlying model P [16].
+For this type of uncertainty, however much data provided, the uncertainty of final fitted model $p(\mathcal{D} \mid \Theta)$ is unlikely to be less than the underlying model P [18]. - Epistemic uncertainty on the other hand, is due to the lack of knowledge about the best model such as finite sample size.
+Different from aleatoric uncertainty, epistemic uncertainty can be improved by having more samples or trials.